 I first started representing clients in the area of criminal defense through what’s called the 18B program, which is essentially a public defender program in Westchester County, New York.
-Since I began practicing about 20 years ago, I have represented criminal defense clients throughout New York City, Long Island and Westchester.
+Since I began practicing over 22 years ago, I have represented criminal defense clients throughout New York City, Long Island and Westchester.

 What Are The Common Criminal Defense Cases That Your Firm Handles?

 I’ve handled a lot of petty larceny, DUI and assault cases.
 I’ve also handled some unique felonies, including computer-related crimes, sexual crimes, domestic violence cases, firearm cases and drug cases.

 What Are The Top Misconceptions People Have About Being Arrested For A Crime?